HugoRCD/shelve/apps/cli/README.md

   </a>
 </p>

-The Shelve CLI is a command-line interface for the Shelve platform.
-It allows you to authenticate with Shelve, pull and push environment variables for your projects.
+The Shelve CLI is a command-line interface for the [Shelve](https://shelve.hrcd.fr/) platform.
+It allows you to authenticate with Shelve, pull and push environment variables for your projects with your team and without leaving your terminal.

 ## Installation